1. Output information

 The time between the end of the reference year and the publication date is approximately 11 months for the BERD Survey, as the results are published in November each year.
 In the unlikely event of a change to the release dates, public attention will be drawn to the change and the reason fully explained, as set out in the Code of Practice for Statistics.

 For more details on related releases, the UK National Statistics release calendar is available online and provides 12 months' advance notice of release dates.
 If there are any changes to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Statistics.

 The Office for National Statistics (ONS) is the UK's largest independent producer of statistics and is its national statistical institute (NSI).
 The data policies detail how data are collected, secured and used in the publication of statistics.
 We treat the data that we hold with respect, keeping it secure and confidential, and we use statistical methods that are professional, ethical and transparent.

 Our primary method of disseminating the data is through our UK business enterprise research and development statistical bulletin.

-Results are also supplied to Eurostat.
+Results are also supplied to OECD.
 Bespoke special analyses can also be commissioned on request, and these will also be published on our website.